 We conduct defence trials and defended hearings for our clients entirely in-house.
 Marc Saupin conducts all our client criminal defence trials appearing in the District Court or Supreme Court or in the Magistrates Court.

 We also travel far to appear at trials. for example, the geographic location of where the offence is alleged to have occurred will determine where the trial will take place.
 Courts appear in all Australian capital cities, major country towns and even way out in the bush.

-If you have been charges with a criminal offence and you intend to plead not guilty then give us a call right now on 0422 656 589 to find out more about how we go about conducting criminal defence trials.
+If you have been charges with a criminal offence and you intend to plead not guilty then give us a call right now on 0422 656 589 and speak to one of our criminal lawyers to find out more about how we go about conducting criminal defence trials.